-In order to confirm your customer’s order or a purchase, we send out an order confirmation emails.
+In order to confirm your customer’s order or a purchase, we send out an order confirmation email.

 Besides all typical obligatory ingredients for trigger emails, order confirmation emails should mention:

-Reservation, aka booking, emails are supposed to inform the customers that we are aware of their reservation.
-And we confirm the availability either of a hotel room or a table in a restaurant, etc.
+Reservation, aka booking, emails are supposed to inform the customers that we are aware of their reservation and provide them with further details.
+With this simple email, we also confirm the availability either of a hotel room or a table in a restaurant, etc.